 Students who have been officially admitted to Ouachita's graduate program should pre-register during the specified registration period.
 Late registration is discouraged and is normally not allowed after the second day of classes.
 Students registering after the first day of classes will pay a \$20 fee for each day late, up to a total of \$40.
-Students must complete initial registration for each term by 5:00 PM on the second day of classes and may add a class until 5:00 PM on the fourth day of classes.
+Students must complete initial registration for each term by 5:00 PM on the second day of classes.
 Registration is not complete until the student has arranged payment of charges with Student Financial Services.